bluephosphor/Portfolio/asset/md/proj/maze.md

 The solution is really interesting, and so I thought it would be fun to slow it down and visualize it.

 We start with a grid of 'cells'.
-We then impliment a Breadth-First Search philosiphy to traverse our grid of cells and operate on them.
+We then impliment a Breadth-First Search philosophy to traverse our grid of cells and operate on them.
 We pick an initial cell to start with, then we push it onto our stack.
 From there, each iteration goes as follows:

 ```javascript
 while (!finished) {